fmckeogh/fmckeogh.github.io/content/first-quadcopter.md

 </iframe>
 </p>

-There is also a video of a few first person video components I made, and please excuse my voice/sentence structure/accent.
+There is also a video of a few first person video components I made, and please excuse my voice/sentence structure/accent, I was 13.